HopkinsLaboratory/MobCal-MPI/README.md

 This Python3 script is used to convert Gaussian .log outputs to MobCal .mfj inputs with MMFF94 atom labels and parameters.
 Steps 1 and 2 only need to be done the first time the script is used.

-A PowerPoint file is included with this release that covers the fundamentals of the trajectory method, optimizations outlined in Analyst (2019), 144, 1660-1670, and file formats/ conversions used in the creation of MobCal inputs (.mjf).
+A PowerPoint file is included with this release that covers the fundamentals of the trajectory method, optimizations outlined in *****REF*****, and file formats/ conversions used in the creation of MobCal inputs (.mjf).
 While it is not necessary to read this, it is strongly recommended to understand what you are calculating, how the mfj_creator.py script works, and more importantly, how MobCal_MPI works.

+------------------------------------------------------ UPDATES ------------------------------------------------------

+Version 1.2:
+Fixed an issue with the calculation of mobility (K), which assumed a number gas density at 273 K. The number gas density is now calculated at the specified temperature at p = 1 atm.
+The input .mfj file has been modified to include an explicit random seed number for each file rather than MobCal-MPI manually assigning one.
+(beta) A python package has been provided to Boltzmann-weight the CCSs for a particular species (Energy_weighter.py)

+Energy_weighter.py
+To use this code, you will need to create a .csv containing 2 columns.
+The first should be your filename.
+The second should be your Gibbs corrected energy of the isomer (as predicted by whichever computational package you use).
+The units for this are irrelevant since we take relative values, so leaving this in hartree is fine.
+See test.csv as an example.
+On line 6 of the code, specify the directly which contains the .csv.
+On line 13, specify the name of the .csv I alluded to in the above paragraph.
+I’ve attached working examples to this email.
+The output of the code contains the relative Boltzmann weights as a .csv.
+Using the CCS extractor included with MobCal-MPI, you can simply paste the results into Excel, multiply and take the sum to obtain your Boltzmann-weighted CCS. (see Rel_E.csv for example output).
+The Energy_weighter.py script detects identical molecules by the name, and parses by the underscore.
+If you were to use this, it assumes your files names are eg. Molecule1_1.log, Molecule1_2.log; Molecule2_1.log, Molecule2_2.log ...and so on.
+The code will recognize and split molecule 1 from 2, and calculate the Boltzmann weight for the 2 conformations of each independent of other molecules.

 ------------------------------------------- INSTALLING RELEVANT PACKAGES -------------------------------------------